League City, Texas Therapists

 Mental illness is a common cause of poverty and homelessness.
 On the other hand, poverty can also be a risk factor for mental illness, creating a vicious cycle.
 League City has an overall poverty rate of 5.29%.

-Although the population of League City is predominantly white (approximately 80%), statistics still showed a disproportionate rate of poverty amongst its minorities.
+Although the population of League City is predominantly white (approximately 80%), statistics still show a disproportionate rate of poverty amongst its minorities.
 Whites and Asians had the lowest rates, at 4.04% and 4.01%, respectively.
 Hispanics have a poverty rate of 7.74%, while the poverty rate of the black population is just under 9%.
 However, individuals identifying as “other race” have a whopping 31.64% poverty rate.